-- Ask friends to spread the word and create a buzz about your event. - Distribute leaflets and posters even just putting a few flyers through your neighbours' doors and a poster up in your window can make a difference.
+Ask friends to spread the word and create a buzz about your event.

+- Distribute leaflets and posters even just putting a few flyers through your neighbours' doors and a poster up in your window can make a difference.
 Download poster and flyer templates here. - Tell local groups or forums about your event. - Social media is a fantastic way to let people know about your event. - Set up an event on Facebook and invite people to attend it.
-You can also list your event on Facebook Marketplace and Nextdoor. - Post updates on your progress, along with photos/videos to social media platforms. - Add it as a public event on the Care for Veterans website by letting us know (if you haven't already). - Near to or on the day, a large sign or hand-written board is a good idea as people passing on foot or in cars will see it.
+You can also list your event on Facebook Marketplace and Nextdoor. - Post updates on your progress, along with photos/videos to social media platforms. - Add it as a public event on the Care for Veterans website let us know (if you haven't already) when and where your event will be & we will add it to the event listing. - Near to or on the day, a large sign or hand-written board is a good idea as people passing on foot or in cars will see it.